Sharing is caring!

 But if you have been on your gut healing journey for some time now and have never tried this type of fast, here is what I’d recommend:

 1. Try doing a 3-4 day fast strictly for the purpose of letting your digestive system rest and digest, cleanse and reboot.
-You just never know what might happen!
+You just never know what might happen by trying a bone broth break!

 2. Do the same, exact steps as above except you should be more advanced by now (if you already have bone broth-ing under your belt!) so: